-The number of shares of our common stock to be outstanding after this offering is based on 31,835,656 shares of our common stock outstanding as of June 30, 2022, after giving effect to the conversion of all outstanding shares of our preferred stock into an aggregate of 27,471,911 shares of common stock, and excludes:
+The number of shares of our common stock to be outstanding after this offering and the concurrent private placement is based on 12,909,823 shares of our common stock outstanding as of June 30, 2022, after giving effect to the conversion of all outstanding shares of our preferred stock into an aggregate of 11,140,262 shares of common stock, and excludes:

-• 5,111,703 shares of our common stock issuable upon the exercise of options outstanding as of June 30, 2022 under our 2019 Stock Incentive Plan, or the 2019 Plan, at a weighted-average exercise price of \$1.15 per share (which does not include options to purchase an aggregate of 410,000 shares of our common stock, at a weighted-average exercise price of \$1.65 per share, that were granted subsequent to June 30, 2022);

-- 2,474,989 shares of our common stock available for future issuance as of June 30, 2022 under the 2019 Plan, which shares will cease to be available for issuance under the 2019 Plan at the time our 2022 Equity Incentive Plan, or the 2022 Plan, becomes effective and will be added to, and become available for issuance under, the 2022 Plan; and - shares of our common stock reserved for future issuance under our 2022 Plan, which will become effective on the date of the underwriting agreement related to this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2022 Plan.
+- 2,072,851 shares of our common stock issuable upon the exercise of options outstanding as of June 30, 2022 under our 2019 Stock Incentive Plan, or the 2019 Plan, at a weighted-average exercise price of \$2.85 per share (of which (i) options to purchase an aggregate of 25,039 shares of common stock were exercised subsequent to June 30, 2022 and (ii) options to purchase an aggregate of 65,392 shares of common stock were canceled subsequent to June 30, 2022), which does not include options to purchase an aggregate of 166,259 shares of our common stock, at a weighted-average exercise price of \$4.07 per share, that were granted subsequent to June 30, 2022; - 1,003,666 shares of our common stock available for future issuance as of June 30, 2022 under the 2019 Plan, which shares ceased to be available for issuance under the 2019 Plan at the time our 2022 Equity Incentive Plan, or the 2022 Plan, became effective and were added to, and became available for issuance under, the 2022 Plan; - an additional 2,555,571 shares of our common stock reserved for future issuance under our 2022 Plan, which became effective on the date of the underwriting agreement related to this offering (of which we granted certain options to purchase shares of common stock at an exercise price equal to the initial public offering price and certain restricted stock units, as described in "Executive Compensation"), as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2022 Plan and any additional shares of our common stock that may become available under our 2022 Plan, as more fully described in "Executive Compensation-Equity Incentive Plans"; and - 215,000 shares of our common stock reserved for future issuance under our 2022 Employee Stock Purchase Plan, or the ESPP, which became effective on the date of the underwriting agreement related to this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the ESPP.

-Unless otherwise indicated, all information contained in this prospectus, including the number of shares of common stock that will be outstanding after this offering, assumes or gives effect to:
+Unless otherwise indicated, all information contained in this prospectus, including the number of shares of common stock that will be outstanding after this offering and the concurrent private placement, assumes or gives effect to:

-- the conversion of all outstanding shares of our preferred stock into 27,471,911 shares of our common stock, which will occur upon the closing of this offering; - a -for- stock split of our common stock effected on - the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering; - no exercise of the outstanding options referred to above after June 30, 2022; and - no exercise by the underwriters of their option to purchase additional shares of our common stock.
+- the conversion of all outstanding shares of our preferred stock into 11,140,262 shares of our common stock, which will occur upon the closing of this offering; - the issuance of 400,000 shares of common stock in the concurrent private placement; - a 1-for-2.466 reverse stock split of our common stock effected on November 1, 2022; - the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering; - no exercise of the outstanding options referred to above after June 30, 2022; and - no exercise by the underwriters of their option to purchase additional shares of our common stock.